alpinejs/alpine/packages/docs/src/en/essentials/lifecycle.md

 <a name="after-a-state-change"></a>
 ## After a state change

-Alpine allows you to execute code when a peice of data (state) changes.
+Alpine allows you to execute code when a piece of data (state) changes.
 It offers two different APIs for such a task: `$watch` and `x-effect`.

 <a name="watch"></a>
 ### `$watch`